-Using SEO log file analysis is a pretty relevant and important solution to improve your technical and on-site SEO.
-Actually, you cannot get crawled, parse, indexed and ranked by search engines without any good relevant SEO.
-Log files are the only data that are 100% accurate to truly understand how search engines are crawling your website.
-Log analysis helps you rank higher, get more traffic, conversions and sales.
-But before digging on its benefits, let’s understand what are log analysis.
+Using SEO log file analysis is a very relevant and important solution to improve your technical and on-site SEO.
+Currently, you cannot get your site crawled, parsed, indexed and ranked by search engines without good, relevant SEO.
+Log files are the only data that are 100% accurate and truly help you understand how search engines crawl your website.
+Log analysis helps you rank higher and get more traffic, conversions and sales.
+But before digging into the benefits, let’s understand what log analysis is.

-A web server log file is a file output made from a web server containing ‘hits’ or record of all requests that the server has received.
+A web server log is a journal of outputs made by a web server containing ‘hits’ or records of all requests that the server has received.

 The data received is stored anonymously, and includes details such as the time and date in which the request was made, the request IP address, the URL/content requested, and the user-agent from the browser.